TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.15.md

 a one-year period, then the record owner of the property shall also be subject to the fine schedule delineated in Section (a).

-(c) *[Disapproved and deleted by the Attorney General on May 14, 2009.]*

-(d) The Health, Building, Police and Public Works Departments shall have enforcement authority for the By-law.
+(c) The Health, Building, Police and Public Works Departments shall have enforcement authority for the By-law.
 To report a violation, contact the appropriate department.
 ```

-### SECTION 8.15.11 SEVERABILITY
+### SECTION 8.15.10 SEVERABILITY

 ```
 If any provisions of this article or the application of such provision to any person or